-- 15.3 Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
+- protection of our children, both physically and emotionally, within the school environment. - 14.2 Part of the safeguarding measures we have in place include the safe dropping off and collection of pupils at the start and end of the school day.
+Parents/carers are asked to deliver their children to the school gate at 8:40am and collect them from the school gate at 3:30pm.
+Clubs finish at 4:30pm and children should be collected from the school gate.
+Parents are expected to inform us via telephone or email if there is to be a change in the arrangement of collection for their children.
+Children who are not collected within a few minutes are kept in Reception while we contact parents. - 14.3 Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
 School should be notified by the parents/carers regarding whom they have authorised for this task.
-Where children are being taken out of school by a parent who is not the main carer, we will check with the main carer before releasing the children. - 15.4 Pupils attending breakfast clubs are brought to school by a representative of the club.
-Children attending Premier Sport are collected on the playground by a premier Education representative at 3.30pm. - 15.5 In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the parent and inform the police.
+Where children are being taken out of school by a parent who is not the main carer, we will check with the main carer before releasing the children. - 14.4 Pupils attending breakfast clubs are brought to school by a representative of the club.
+Children attending the after school club at the John Hampden School walk to the club across the shared MUGA.
+Children attending Premier Sport are collected at the school gate by a PS representative at 3.30pm. - 14.5 In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.